Resources for Filing IRS Form 990

 Due Dates and Extensions

-Form 990, 990-EZ, Schedule A and 990-T must be filed by the 15th day of the fifth month following the end of the organization's tax year.
-The tax year for most non-profits ends on December 31st, so the normal filing deadline is May 15th.
+Form 990, 990-EZ, Schedule A, and 990-T must be filed by the 15th day of the fifth month following the end of the organization's tax year.
+The tax year for most nonprofits ends on December 31, so the normal filing deadline is May 15.
 If the deadline falls on a Saturday, Sunday, or legal holiday, the returns are due on the next business day.

-Non-profits can request an automatic three-month extension of time to file all information returns by submitting Form 8868, Application for Extension of Time To File an Exempt Organization Return (PDF, 4 pages).
+Nonprofits can request an automatic three-month extension to file all information returns by submitting Form 8868, Application for Extension of Time to File an Exempt Organization Return (PDF, 4 pages).
 The organization can request an additional three-month extension (not automatically granted) by filing another Form 8868 and filling out the information in Part II.
-To request an additional extension, the non-profit must first request an automatic extension.
+To request an additional extension, the nonprofit must first request an automatic extension.